Oil portraits are available on traditional stretched canvas.

 what size of portrait to choose

 On the prices page you’ll find a costs list for some typical sizes – all come in either thin or thick canvases (depending on whether you are framing them or not).
-Canvases are easily available to buy pre-primed in a large number of different sizes and so I will discuss this with you when you commission your painting – for example if you go for an A4 (small) size and price, you can either have an exactly A4 sized canvas, or something slightly less rectangular (or a square).
+Canvases are easily available to buy pre-primed in a large number of different sizes so if you prefer a size not on the list, just let me know and I’ll see if I can source a canvas in those dimensions.
 It may be that depending on your photo reference and the type of portrait you want that one particular shape may seem like it would work better.

-If you want a painting with two subjects in it then you’ll need a canvas of at least A3 size, and for three subjects it will need to be at least A2.
-I generally advise that a small canvas (around A4) is amply big for a painting of a small child, and that in general and unless you want a huge ‘statement’ painting, it’s better not to have your subject’s head larger than it actually is in reality.
+If you want a painting with two subjects in it then you’ll need a canvas of at least 12″ x 16″, and for three subjects it will need to be at least 18″ x 24″ (you’ll find metric conversions on the prices page if you aren’t used to thinking in inches).
+I generally advise that a small size of 10″ x 12″ or 12″ square is amply big for a painting of a small child, and that in general and unless you want a huge ‘statement’ painting, it’s better not to have your subject’s head larger than it actually is in reality.

 what kind of photos I’ll need to work from